Questions To Ask Alcohol Rehab Centre

-- What one behavioural health issues did you solve today?
-What were they?
+- What behavioural health issues did you solve today?

 - What challenges did you face today?
-How did you solve it?
+How did you solve them?

 - What have you learned about triggers?
-Did you experience them today?
+Did you experience any triggers today?

 - What are you grateful for today?